davidkuster/hibernate-metrics/README.md

 'enabled' = whether it should happen at startup

 'formatSQL' = whether to pretty print the SQL
+- removed - changed to always pretty-print the SQL...

 'logSqlToConsole' = whether the SQL will be logged to the console as the normal DataSource logSql=true setting operates.
 Note that this should probably be set to false for production environments (?)...